 Critical Obligations in Defining and Managing the Scope of Advice, Including Out-of-Scope Risks

-Defining and managing the scope of advice continues to be a critical focus area in advice audits.
+Defining and managing the scope of advice remains a critical focus area in advice audits.
 ASIC has been clear, including in INFO 267, that an appropriately determined and documented scope of advice is fundamental to demonstrating compliance with the best interests duty.

-From an audit perspective, deficiencies most commonly arise where the scope of advice has been framed too narrowly or has been driven by client preference rather than the client’s relevant circumstances and the subject matter of the advice.
-While scaled advice is permitted, advisers must not exclude matters that are relevant to the advice outcome where doing so would compromise the appropriateness of the advice.
+From an audit perspective, deficiencies most commonly arise when the scope of advice is framed too narrowly or driven by client preference rather than the client’s relevant circumstances and the subject matter of the advice.
+While scaled advice is permitted, advisers must not exclude matters relevant to the advice outcome if doing so would compromise the appropriateness of the advice.

 Where matters are legitimately agreed as being outside the scope of advice, auditors expect to see clear and contemporaneous documentation.
 This includes explicit identification of the excluded areas, a clear explanation of the risks and potential client impacts of not receiving advice on those matters, and evidence that these risks were explained to and understood by the client.
 These discussions must be supported by detailed file notes and reflected consistently in the Statement of Advice.
 Generic or high‑level disclosures are insufficient.